 Belgian court acquits 3 doctors in landmark euthanasia case

-BRUSSELS (AP) — A Belgian court on Friday acquitted three doctors of charges of manslaughter by poisoning in a case that has been seen as a key test of Belgium's euthanasia laws.
+BRUSSELS (AP) — Belgium's euthanasia law survived a key test on Friday when a high court acquitted three doctors of charges of manslaughter by poisoning in a landmark ruling involving a woman who suffered from mental problems.

+There were fears in the medical community that a conviction would have had a chilling effect on doctors who need to cooperate on over 2,000 euthanasia cases each year.

 The three doctors were involved in the euthanasia of a 38-year-old patient, Tine Nys, who suffered with mental problems and died in 2010.

-Her family took the case to court, arguing that the euthanasia should never have happened, claiming her mental state was not hopeless and treatment was still possible.
+Her family took the case to court, arguing that the euthanasia should never have happened, claiming her mental state wasn't hopeless and treatment was still possible.
 Nys had struggled with psychiatric problems for years and had attempted suicide several times.

 “This is such a relief.
-This has been with us for 10 years," psychiatrist Lieve Thienpont, one of the acquitted doctors, told VRT network.
-The 12 jurors took eight hours to weigh the question of guilt and when they came to their verdict early Friday, over 100 remaining attendees in the court room broke out in wild applause.
+This has been with us for 10 years," psychiatrist Lieve Thienpont, one of the acquitted doctors, said.
+The 12 jurors took eight hours to weigh the question of guilt and when they came to their verdict early Friday, more than 100 remaining attendees in the court room broke out in wild applause.

 It was something that riled the defense lawyers, some of whom thought there were conservative political forces at work to bring the case to the court where a citizens' jury would rule on the case.